 - the idea of a national poet: C. Day Lewis and George Seferis.

-Recent essays include:
+Recent essays and papers include:

 - “Starlight and Electric Light: Seamus Heaney’s Greece”, in Landscapes of Irish and Greek Poets, ed.
 Joanna Kruczkowska (Oxford: Lang, 2018)